Child Labour in Capitalism: Survival Strategie or Modern Slavery?

 There is a strong difference between sex work and prostitution, and a strong difference between legalisation and decriminalisation.
 Prostitution is commonly used to dehumanise people in the sex industry.
 Sex work refers only to those who have chosen to join the sex industry without force or coercion.
 Regardless if it was a first or last choice, it was still a freely made choice.
 Abolitionists wouldn't agree on that.
 Under legalisation, sex work is controlled by the government and is legal only under certain state-specified conditions.
 Decriminalisation involves the removal of all prostitution-specific laws, although sex workers and sex work businesses must still operate within the laws of the land, as must any businesses.
 So, what's the best model?
 Sweeden, Netherlands, or maybe New Zealand?
 What does male and female sex workers say about that?
 Let's find out.

-Health and Marijuana: On the Road to Legalisation of Canabis in Medical Purposes
+Health and Cannabis: On the Road to Legalization of Cannabis in Medical Purposes

 Everyone in the world has a very strong opinion on Cannabis.
 Splitting the world into pro and anti, never before has humanity had so many arguments as strong and passionate on both sides.
-Many advocate legalization of cannabis, believing that it will eliminate the illegal trade and associated crime, yield valuable tax and reduce policing costs.
-On the other hand, the marijuana industry has grown significantly since 2000 and there is as strong opinion that the legalization will contribute to the increase of youth and adolescent use because it will make marijuana easier to obtain.
+Many advocate legalization of cannabis, believing that research of cannabis oil for medical purposes would help in treatment of many diseases.
+Some organizations argue that the possession and production for personal use should be decriminalized.
+On the other hand, there is as strong opinion that the decriminalization and legalization will contribute to the increase of youth and adolescent use because it will make cannabis easier to obtain.
 This panel will present a more balanced perspective and answers presented by qualified professionals who will be talking about the positive side of using the cannabis oil for medical purposes, its efficiency, but also the potential hazards if the framework for the legalization of the use is not appropriate.

 Paris Climate Agreement: Global winners and losers from Trump’s decision to pull out